FPC, SMD and ceramic 4G/LTE antennas

 Due to the multi-band antenna requirement for devices to meet certification on 4G/LTE, there are size challenges when it comes to compact designs.
 This is because embedded antennas have only one radiator, and require a conductive ground plane that functions as a second radiator.

 The ground plane of an embedded antenna must be at least a quarter wavelength of their lowest frequency signal to function; if the ground plane is too short for the specific frequency band, the antenna will lose TRP (total radiated power) and efficiency.
 As wave frequency is inversely proportional to its wavelength, multi-band antennas require larger ground planes to efficiently function on the lower bands and meet certification.
-Because of this integration challenge, there are different types of 4G/LTE antennas offered to suit a range of device designs;
+Because of this integration challenge, there are different types of 4G/LTE antennas offered to suit a range of device designs.

 SMD